tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Jul 30 2007

-Raisa Gerlach (a 61-year-old White wealthy academic) entered a church, ready to deliver a speech to religious people.
+Raisa Gerlach (a 61-year-old white wealthy academic) entered a church, ready to deliver a speech to religious people.
 She believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Raisa Gerlach had extensive experience in preaching her views to theists.
 She was not afraid.
 As Raisa Gerlach entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Raisa Gerlach used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 Raisa Gerlach argued that Karma was a personal, physical being that humans can relate to and communicate with.